rjones-lf/iroha/docs/source/guides/deployment.rst

 |               | used by peer to sign the blocks                                 |
 +---------------+-----------------------------------------------------------------+

+..
+Attention:: If transactions exist in the specified block_store directory, daemon asks for confirmation before overwriting them.
+To explicitly allow the daemon to overwrite transactions and hence skip the confirmation, use `--overwrite_genesis` flag.

 An example of shell command, running Iroha daemon is

 .. code-block:: shell